The Best Emergency Supply Checklist

-They also put out a little warmth for your hands and feet, it needed.
+They also put out a little warmth for your hands and feet, if needed.

 I’ve also heard that some people swear by their use of glow sticks.
 They feel the glow sticks have proven to be long-lasting, and they appreciate that they are battery-free and safer than candles.

-You May Need to Make Noise to Get Other’s Attention
+You May Need to Make Noise to Get People’s Attention

 During an emergency how quickly you respond to the situation could be critical to survival.
 Having a whistle or horn to wake up family members in a timely fashion could make a real difference.

 Also, you may need to alert others outside your home that you are inside and need help.
-There could be the situation that you are trying to find a family member or neighbor and using a whistle or horn would prompt them to yell out in response.
+There could be a situation in which you are trying to find a family member or neighbor and using a whistle or horn would prompt them to yell out in response.
 I have several sets of these, Emergency Whistles